Deloitte

 AFS debt securities (Chapter 7)

 The CECL model does not apply to AFS debt securities.
-However, the FASB made targeted improvements to existing guidance, including removing the OTTI concept and requiring the use of an allowance limited to the difference between a debt security’s amortized cost and its fair value.
+Provided that an entity does not have the intent to sell an impaired AFS debt security and that it is not more likely than not that the entity will be required to sell an impaired debt security before its recovery, the entity will recognize credit losses by using an allowance limited to the difference between a debt security’s amortized cost and its fair value.

 Footnotes